q-neighbor Ising model on a polarized network: Conclusions and Discussion

-In this paper, we have examined the interplay between the lobby size $q$ in the $q$-neighbor Ising model and the level of overlap of two fully connected graphs.
-Results suggest that for each lobby size $q \ge 3$ there exists a specific level of overlap $v^*$ which destroys initially polarized clusters of opinions.
-However, the dependence of the $v^*$ on the lobby size $q$ is far from trivial, showing a clear maximum that additionally depends on the parity of $q$.
-The temperature is a destructive factor, its increase leads to the earlier collapse of polarized clusters but it additionally brings a substantial decrease in the polarization.
+In this paper, we have examined the interplay between the lobby size $q$ in the $q$-neighbor Ising model and the level of overlap $v$ of two fully connected graphs.
+Numerical simulation results backed by an analytical approach indicate that for each lobby size $q \ge 3$, a specific level of overlap $v^*$ exists, which destroys initially polarized clusters of opinions.
+However, the dependence of the $v^*$ on the lobby size $q$ is far from trivial, showing a sequence of a maximum and a minimum before monotonically increasing toward $v=1/2$ -- this behavior additionally depends on the parity of $q$.
+The temperature $T$ -- a second parameter of the $q$-neighbor Ising model -- is, in general, a destructive factor for its increase leads to the earlier collapse of polarized clusters, but it additionally brings a substantial decrease in the polarization.
+However, counter-intuitively, for certain values of $q$ an opposite behavior is observed.
+Moreover, the actual value of the lobby size determines the character of the relationship between the temperature and the level of polarization.